clouditor/cloud-property-graph/README.md

 ## Build

+We recommend using Java 11 to build the project.
+A Gradle wrapper using version 7.5 is included.
 First, the graph classes need to be built from the Ontology definitions by calling `./build-ontology.sh`.
 We aim to automate this process using a Gradle plugin in the future.
-The build using `./gradlew installDist`.
+Then, build the project using `./gradlew installDist`.

 ## Usage

 Start neo4j using `docker run -d --env NEO4J_AUTH=neo4j/password -p7474:7474 -p7687:7687 neo4j`.